Maurvick/ToonHUDPatcher/README.md

-**This is simple C# script that fixes console errors and sv_pure 1 bugs for custom hud for Team Fortress 2**
+**This is a simple C# script that fixes console errors and sv_pure 1 bugs for ToonHUD for Team Fortress 2.**

 1. To run this script you need to download [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (for console apps).